User Experience Analytics

 On the Users tab, select the time period for which you want to view the User Experience.
 The last 2 hours (2H) time period is selected by default.

-Select the Site.
+Select the Site and Delivery Groups.
 If you select All Sites, metrics consolidated across all the Sites are displayed.

-The total number of active users in one or more selected Sites for the selected time duration is displayed.
+The total number of active users in one or more selected Sites and Delivery Groups for the selected time duration is displayed.

-Users distribution across each of the Excellent, Fair, and Poor categories based on their UX Scores is displayed.
+Users distribution across each of the Excellent, Fair, and Poor categories based on their UX Scores is displayed in numbers and percentages.
 The User Experience score thresholds for classification of users are calculated using statistical methods.

 - Users with Excellent UX: Represents users with a UX score of 71-100.
 Users with Excellent UX had a consistently good experience across all factors.